 An eBay business comes with all sorts of expenses including listing fees, final value fees, Paypal fees, labels, printer ink, packaging materials, and of course, shipping supplies.
 Successful business people are always looking at the bottom line and analyzing expenses to create a larger profit margin.
 There are quite a few creative ways to get free shipping supplies and cut expenses on a regular basis.

 When shipping USPS Priority Mail, supplies are free.
-You may only use these supplies for Priority Mail – not for first class, parcel select, media mail, or international shipping.
+You may only use these supplies for Priority Mail – not for first-class, parcel select, media mail, or international shipping.
 The post office strictly forbids turning the materials inside out to use for other classes of mail.
 You may think this is a clever trick, but turning boxes, Tyvek envelopes, or padded flat rate envelopes inside out is considered misuse of mail supplies and you can be fined.
-In fact, the following disclaimer is written on each and every type of Priority Mail supplies:

 Independently Owned Boutiques